epics-extensions/EPNix/docs/glossary.md

 **PV**
   A Process Variable is an "instantiated"/"implemented" record.
-  I.e. once the IOC program is started, each previously defined record will have an associated PV running.
+  I.e. once the IOC is started,
+  each previously defined record will have an associated PV running.
   A Record is just a blueprint for a PV.

+  This variable is the addressable unit of data accessible through the EPICS communication protocols (Channel Access and PV Access).

   :::{seealso}